keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 The `role` in the proposal **must already exist** in the DAO.
 This is because the `AddMemberToRole` proposal from SputnikV2 only works with existing roles.
 :::

-In order for the DAO bot to perform as expected, the `member_id` field must be equal to the claiming account's `accountId`.
+In order for the onboarding to perform as expected, the `member_id` field must be set to the wallet address for the account that is onboarding.
 To do this you can use Keypom Arguments which are important pieces of information that can be passed into specified fields when a key is used.

 The following optional Keypom arguments are exposed for each individual method in the `fcData` alongside the required receiverId, methodName, attachedDeposit etc.